 A paleo Whole30 cauliflower fried rice recipe that’ll change the way you feel about meal prep.
 It’s the perfect side dish for any protein and tastes delicious alongside eggs for breakfast.
-Healthy, easy to make and delicious!
+It’s also gluten free, paleo, low carb and Whole30.

 I am a huge, huge fan of cauliflower rice but not a fan of the mess I am capable of making during preparation.
 Usually, I just suck it up and embrace the mess since I love cauliflower so much.